gosub-com/Zurfur/README.md

 **Status Update**

 I am working on header file generation.
 Hit F4 to see what's generated.
+Review [ZIL Specification](Doc/Zil.md).
 The syntax is still being developed, nothing is set in stone yet.
 Feel free to send me comments letting me know what you think should be changed.

 ![](Doc/IDE.png)